kissssu/Web-Security-Firewall/README.md

 ## Important Notes:

-1. This is a basic example and should be customized for your specific application and security needs.
+*   This is a basic example and should be customized for your specific application and security needs.
-2. The provided script requires modification before deployment:
+*   The provided script requires modification before deployment:
-- Replace placeholder IP addresses and thresholds with your desired values.
+    *   Replace placeholder IP addresses and thresholds with your desired values in `main.sh`.
-- Consider implementing additional security checks based on your application's log format.
+    *   Configure the script to match the specific format of your `logs.txt` file.
-3. Thoroughly test the script in a non-production environment before deploying it on a live server.
+    *   Thoroughly test the script in a *non-production* environment before deploying it on a live server.
+    *   **IPv6 Support:** The script now supports blocking both IPv4 and IPv6 addresses.
+Ensure your log file records IP addresses correctly.
-4. Blocking IP addresses can disrupt legitimate traffic.
-Use this functionality with caution.
+*   Blocking IP addresses can disrupt legitimate traffic.
+Use this functionality with extreme caution.
-5. Security is an ongoing process.
+*   Security is an ongoing process.
 Regularly review and update your script to address new threats.
+Consider using a more robust solution like `fail2ban` for production environments.

 ## Getting Started: